Looking for homeschool preschool ideas? Fun things to do, without burning out? Great - that's what this page is about!

 So, having given my warning ...
 I would like to add some theme based homeschool preschool ideas, lessons and preschool activities which can easily work in a homeschool setting.
 There are so many free themes and preschool activity ideas online but to be truthful, it takes quite a bit to find the 'good' ones.
-Anyhow, here's what I've found.
+So, to help you sort out the best homeschool resources, here's what I've found.

 A great place to begin is with Ellen's fantastic set of Weekly Preschool Theme Units.
 There is such a great range of ideas here which will certainly keep any little fingers busy and fully engaged in learning.